White Collar Crime Defense Lawyers in Albuquerque

 Albuquerque White Collar Crime Defense Lawyer Consultation

-Do not get sucked into the trap that white collar crimes are small offenses which do not care severe punishments.
+Do not get sucked into the trap that white collar crimes are small offenses which do not carry severe punishments.
 White collar crime convictions can result in felony convictions which equal years spent in prison and a felony criminal record.
 Call our law offices today at 505-200-2982 to begin consulting with an experienced white collar criminal attorney about your case.
 Our criminal attorneys collectively have 22 years of experience in handling white collar crimes and understand the severe penalties the majority of these crimes carry with them.
 Our white collar crime defense attorneys at the New Mexico Criminal Law Offices are skilled to handle cases in either federal or state court, which is an important fact to consider when dealing with white collar crimes that can be brought in both venues.